 Introduction

-The Poaceae or Gramineae families include the paddy plant (Oryza sativa L.).
-It is the most widely farmed crop in the world, providing the main source of nutrition for more than 60% of the world's population.
-The anticipated total paddy production for 2022–2023 is 1308.37 lakh tons, which is a record.
-Compared to last year, it is 13.65 lakh tonnes more. sustenance for almost 60% of the global populace.
+Oryza sativa L. belongs to the angiosperm family Poaceae (Syn.
+Gramineae) It is one of the most widely cultivated crop in the world, providing the main source of nutrition for more than 60% of the world's population (Include reference).
+The anticipated total paddy production for 2022–2023 is 1308.37 x 105 tons, which is a record (Reference? and is this quantity for world’s production or local production?).
+Compared to last year, it is 13.65 x 105 tonnes more.
+Sustenance for almost 60% of the global populace.
 Numerous biotic and abiotic elements affect rice crops.
-Insect fauna is a major contributor to the decline in productivity among the biotic components.
-An estimated 52% of the world's rice crop is lost each year as a result of biotic causes, with insect pest fauna attacks accounting for 21% of this loss.
+Insect fauna is a major contributor to the reduced productivity among many other biotic stress components.
+Approximately 52% of the world's rice crop is lost each year as a result of biotic causes, with damages caused by insect pest fauna are accounting for 21% of this loss.
 [10].
-Major insect pest fauna of rice cover the yellow stem borer (Scirpophaga incertulas Wlk), brown planthopper (Nilaparvata lugens Stal.), white backed planthopper (Sogatella furcifera Horvath), green leafhopper (Nephotettix virescens Distant), gundhi bug (Leptocorisa acuta Thumb), rice hispa (Dicladispa armigera Oliv), gall midge (Orseolia oryzae Wood Mason), leaf folder, (Cnaphalocrocis medinalis Gueni), rice horned caterpillar (Melanitis leda ismena Cramer), armyworm (Mythimna seprata), paddy skipper (Pelopidas mathias Fabricius) & case worm Nymphula depunctalis (Guenee) causing frequent or sporadic damage to the crop [Anonymous 1996].
+Major insect pest fauna of rice include the yellow stem borer (Scirpophaga incertulas Wlk), brown planthopper (Nilaparvata lugens Stal.), white backed planthopper (Sogatella furcifera Horvath), green leafhopper (Nephotettix virescens Distant), gundhi bug (Leptocorisa acuta Thumb), rice hispa (Dicladispa armigera Oliv), gall midge (Orseolia oryzae Wood Mason), leaf folder, (Cnaphalocrocis medinalis Gueni), rice horned caterpillar (Melanitis leda ismena Cramer), armyworm (Mythimna seprata), paddy skipper (Pelopidas mathias Fabricius) & case worm (Nymphula depunctalis (Guenee)) and recorded to cause frequent or sporadic damage to the crop [Anonymous 1996].
 Among all insect pest fauna, the hopper complex is one of the most consumptive pest complexes of rice causing enormous yield losses every year throughout the rice grown areas of Asia (Park D.S.
 2008).
-In Madhya Pradesh and Chhattisgarh area the brown planthopper (N. lugens) assumed greater importance due to it’s sever outbreak in 1975 and consequent yield losses reported to the extent of 34.3% (Gangrade G.A.
+In Madhya Pradesh and Chhattisgarh area the brown planthopper (N. lugens) assumed greater importance due to it’s severe outbreak in 1975 and consequent yield losses reported to the extent of 34.3% (Gangrade G.A.
 1978).
-The hopper complex causes direct harm as sucking pest and functions as vector for various viral illnesses, causing considerable production losses to sensitive types every year (Satpathi 2012).
+The hopper complex causes direct harm as sucking pest and functions as vector for various paddy disease causing viruses, thereby considered to cause, considerable production losses in sensitive varieties every year (Satpathi 2012).
 In the rice ecosystem, a high population of hopper complex is also favoured by many suggested agronomical techniques, such as close plant spacing and excessive fertilizer application.
 Numerous issues, including pest resurgence, insecticide resistance, loss of natural enemies, emergence of novel biotypes, pesticide residues in grains, etc., have arisen as a result of attempts to control this pest chemically.
-To find resistant or tolerant rice genotypes and varieties as a tool for IPM programs, field screening was done.
+This study was performed to screen resistant or tolerant rice genotypes and varieties as a tool for IPM programs.

 Material and Methods

 Screening trials of paddy varieties against brown plant hopper (N. lugens) were conducted under field conditions at Agriculture Research Farm, Rabindranath Tagore University, Raisen (M.P.), during the years 2022 and 2023 (Kharif).
 The experimental material consisted of eighteen paddy varieties (Table 1), including TN-1 and PTB-33 as standard susceptible and resistant checks, respectively.
-All varieties were collected from the different All India Coordinated Research Project on Paddy.
+All varieties were collected from the different locations utilized for “All India Coordinated Research Project” on Paddy.
 A nursery of these varieties was prepared as per the recommended practices.
 Thirty-day-old healthy seedlings were transplanted in the field.
 Late transplanting was done to ensure maximum hopper infestation.
 The seedlings were transplanted in a randomized block design with three replications to evaluate them against brown plant hoppers.
 A single seedling was transplanted per hill.
 All the recommended agronomical practices were adopted during crop cultivation.
 Transplanting was done at a spacing of 15×15 cm to enhance the multiplication of sucking pests as proposed by Satpati et al. (2012).